davidjbradshaw/eslint-config-auto/README.md

 ## Install Dependencies

 After you have configured `eslint` to include this package, the first time you run `eslint` it will output the `npm` command to install the dependencies required for your project.
 Cut'n'paste this command into the console, and you are then ready to start linting.

+## Rules

+### AirBNB

+The most appropreate version of the AirBNB eslint config will be automatically selected

+### Adjunct

+The [eslint-config-adjunct](https://github.com/davidjbradshaw/eslint-config-auto/blob/master/README.md) config is included, this will install a range of plugins based on your project config.

+### TypeScript

+If you project included TypeScript, then the rules will adapt to lint typescipt files.